CodeandAnalytics/Big-Mart-Sales-Data-Cleaning-Python-Script/README.md

 - I loaded the Excel sheet using pandas, setting the stage for transformation.

-  🕳️ Step 2: Filling the Gaps
+🧹 2.
+Handle Missing Values

-- Item Weights were missing so, I filled them in using the median — a fair and robust estimate.
+- Filled missing Item_Weight values with the median
-- Outlet Size was unknown in some rows.
-I marked them as "NA" — better than pretending we know.
+- Filled unknown Outlet_Size entries with "NA"

 🔁 3.
 Fix Invalid and Inconsistent Values
 - Replaced 0s in Item_Visibility with its median
-- Categorized Item_Visibility into "Low" and "High" for readability
+- Categorized Item_Visibility into "Low" and "High"
 - Standardized values in Item_Fat_Content like "LF" → "Low Fat", "reg" → "Regular"

-🧹 Step 4: Round Off Numeric Columns
+🎯 4.
+Round Off Numeric Columns

-- Rounded values in Item_MRP, Item_Outlet_Sales, and Item_Visibility for cleaner presentation.
+- Rounded values in Item_MRP, Item_Outlet_Sales, and Item_Visibility for better readability.

-💾 Step 5: Saving the Clean Version
+💾 6.
+Export the Cleaned Dataset
 - Saved the final cleaned data into a new CSV file you can now use for modeling, analysis, or dashboard building.